 Implementing a plan

 In contrast to the US’ chapter 11 requirements, in Australia directors do not need to go to court.
-Section 588GA specifically states that the safe harbour starts when the company director starts to implement a plan.
-Section 588GA says that the plan does not need to be finally executed but directors will need some evidence of what they have done for example: a written plan, or a minute of what is being proposed.
+Section 588GA specifically states that safe harbour starts when the company director starts to implement a plan.
+Section 588GA says that the plan does not need to be finally executed but directors will need some evidence of what they have done for example a written plan or a minute of what is being proposed.

 Any ‘appropriately qualified’ entity, being a lawyer, accountant, or a consultant is able to advise.
-The controversy in this is that term is very vague and the uncertainty about whether the ‘appropriately qualified’ entity bears a risk if they do not provide accurate or appropriate advice that a director follows.
+The controversy in this is that term is very vague and the uncertainty about whether the ‘appropriately qualified’ entity bears the risk if they do not provide accurate or appropriate advice that a director follows.
 For example, do lawyers provide that advice in their capacity as a lawyer or as a consultant?
-There is no requirement that it has to be in their capacity as a lawyer.
-The lawyer negligence would apply to what ever advice was given.
+There is no requirement that it has to be in its capacity as a lawyer.
+The lawyer negligence would apply to whatever advice was given.
 There is no case law about this yet.

 - look at the personal risk to the directors;